Decision due over fate of Redwell Brewery’s Tap Room bar

 But they say the use of the site is "acceptable in this unique case since the uses would support an established small local business".

-Redwell Brewery did not want to comment ahead of Thursday's planning meeting.
+Redwell Brewery did not want to comment ahead of today's planning meeting.